What are chemical peels and how do they work?

 Cost of chemical peels in Marina Del Ray

-The cost of chemical peels varies depending on factors such as location, expertise of the provider, type of peel, the problem being treated and the desired end result.
-Light peels typically run from $150 and up, while deeper peels may cost a few thousand dollars, depending on whether anesthesia is required and if there are in-patient stays.
-Statistically, the average cost of chemical peels in the United States is $673.
+The cost of chemical peels varies depending on factors such as treatment location, expertise of the provider, type of peel, the problem being treated and the desired end result.